Flavio-Ore/fullstack-tasks-crud/src/libs/README.md

 ### `jwt.js`: Contains the `createAccesToken()` function

+#### JWT Signature: `jwt.sign(payload, secretOrPrivateKey, [options, callback])`

+The `jwt.sign()` method has the `secretOrPrivateKey` parameter, which is used to sign the token. 🔒

+In order to encrypt and decrypt what is inside, the same key must be used. 🔑🔓

+It behaves like a password, to save and get the information.

 The payload param is the data that we want to store in the token.

 ```js